 Can I Refuse a Job Offer and Still Collect Unemployment Insurance (UI) Benefits?

-You are collecting unemployment when you get a call back about a job application.
-While you are interested in finding employment there are reasons why you wouldn't accept the specific job offered.
+Imagine you are collecting unemployment when you get a call back about a job application.
+While you are interested in finding employment there are reasons why you would not accept the specific job offered.
 What do you do if they extend an offer?

-There is no clear definition of what may be considered suitable, since unemployment benefits and appeals of decisions are handled at the state level and based on the individual claimant's capabilities and work history.
-But this article will give you a general idea of how most unemployment insurance agencies make that determination.
+There is no clear definition of what may be considered suitable.
+Unemployment benefits and appeals of decisions are handled at the state level and based on the individual claimant's capabilities and work history.
+This article will give you a general idea of how most unemployment insurance agencies make that determination.

 See FindLaw's Unemployment Benefits subsection for more general information.